ozzzzz/ozzzzz.github.io/CV.md

 These principles are my global approach and stay with me across roles, teams, and companies.

+- **Do something valuable.** Either make people’s lives easier and healthier, or reduce environmental impact.
+No gambling, high-frequency trading or anything else that feels to me wrong.
 - **Transparency first.** [C4 models](https://c4model.com/) and [Mermaid](https://mermaid.js.org/) diagrams are must-haves for a clear system overview, with Confluence pages, solid READMEs, and how-to blocks maintaining shared context.
-- **Clear proactivity.** Surface context early, flag risks, and keep everyone aligned on what is really happening.
+- **Focus on the result.** Keep outcomes visible, measure impact, and change course when the value is not there.
 - **Default tech stack mindset.** Start with proven tools and borrowed best practices, yet stay open to new solutions when they bring measurable value.
-- **Focus on the result.** Keep outcomes visible, measure impact, and change course when the value is not there.
 - **Respect time.** Prefer deeper thinking and written pre-mortems over extra meetings; flag risks before large discussions.
 - **Responsible AI usage.** Let AI handle routine work, but review every line, understand its limits, and step in manually whenever needed.

-> “My goal is to make the team faster and the work easier when I am around.”
+> “My goal is to make the team more efficient and the work smoother when I’m around than when I’m not.”

 ## Experience